 19. Foodventure and Quality Time at Charleston’s Hip Eateries

-You can suggest Felix Cocktails et Cuisine to get a glimpse of being a Parisienne for a few hours, The Palmetto Café which depict the epitome of modern and traditional, and Citrus Club where you and your teens will appreciate the views at the tallest Charleston’s rooftop bar, or Gnome Café for healthier options.
+Moreover, you can suggest Felix Cocktails et Cuisine to get a glimpse of being a Parisienne for a few hours, The Palmetto Café, which depicts the epitome of modern and traditional, and Citrus Club where you and your teens will appreciate the views at the tallest Charleston’s rooftop bar, or Gnome Café for healthier options.
 Parents, you must be present in the world of teens to understand them.

 20. Eat, Drink, Bowl at the Alley

 A one-stop entertainment hub that is great for hanging out with the whole family and friends!
 The Alley offers spacious rooms, delicious meals, and the proclaimed coolest bowling alleys.
 This is also the right moment to ask your teens to bring some friends to the Alley with you and your chance to have fun with the retro video games that evoke nostalgic feelings.

 Furthermore, if you end up falling for this place, you can plan your next corporate party to be held at the Alley.
 You can also set a mini competition within your family where the winners can have another lap for free!